 How Denver Uncovered Nearly 1,700 Short-Term Rentals in Just 1 Month

-50%+ compliance with over 3500 short-term rentals identified in their jurisdiction
+50%+ compliance with over 3500 short-term rentals identified in THE FIRST 4 MONTHS

 $1.1 million in revenue in 1st 8 months from new permits and business licenses

 1,672 new non-compliant short-term rentals identified within the 1st month

 By 2014, the City and County of Denver recognized a burgeoning unregulated short-term rental problem under control, with the number of listings having grown to 3,500.
 The city only had direct communication with approximately 330 of these rentals, and knew it needed to get better control over short-term rentals to ensure they were safe, and to minimize their impact on neighborhoods.